careerbuilder/DataScienceAPIDocumentation/MajorNormalization.md

 Response Information
 -----

 The response returns a single data node which contains a list of normalized majors and the current data version.
 These normalized majors are ordered by the confidence score.
+Confidence scores range from [0, 1].

 Versioning
 -----------